monsoonmaelstrom/book2/book2.md

 “No, we’re not even going to Branton, at least not on this ship, but there was no reason to bother telling her that.”

 Alex visibly breathes a sigh of relief.
-“So you haven’t just been spending all your time with Lewis because you’re bored out of your mind?”
+“So you haven’t been spending all your time with Lewis because you’re bored out of your mind?”

 “No. I mean, it kind of started out that way, but we can’t go back to Branton with her.
 Or at least *I* can’t,” I tell them.
 “Lewis is key to getting off this ship well before that.”